wojciech-kulik/xcodebuild.nvim/README.md

 ## 🚥 Lualine Integration

-You can also integrate this plugin with [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim).
+You can also integrate this plugin with [lualine.nvim].

 ![Xcodebuild Lualine](./media/lualine.png)